Bay View Brewing Company

 Co. operated until 18 June, 1933, when Emil Sick

 took out a lease on the plant from Montague's widow and re-opened the

 old Bay View Brewery as the

+Sick soon vacated the lease and purchased the plant outright.
 It would later be known as the Rainier Brewery.

 showing the Grant St. bridge and trolley

 Bay View Breweriana ~ For Sale

 For any comments, additions, or corrections -

 or if you have any Bay View items for sale - please